 “Well let’s go and find out,” said Viorica.

 That day they started conversations with 5 Romanian students, and 4 of them heard the gospel for the first time.
-Jessica became one of Oradea’s key volunteers, part of a team of 7 students now being coached a Cru staff member in Romania.
+Jessica became one of Oradea’s key volunteers, part of a team of 7 students now being coached by a Cru staff member in Romania.

 After their month in Romania, Team Echo moved on to another city, in another country, to begin their search again.